Fernandez-Trincado/Indo-French2015/README.md

 [1] "specnorm.py": An interactive spectrum normalizer.
 An integrated version of "specnorm.py" is described in this link. http://python4esac.github.io/plotting/specnorm.html

-[2] "BPT_.py" can generate the integrated line profile for only a set of windows.
+[2] "BPT_.py" can estimate the integrated energy flux for only a set of windows.

   which gives